-In February 2018, the Company signed an option agreement with Teck Resources Ltd. to earn a 100% interest in the Thundercloud gold property located on the central Wabigoon greenstone belt in western Ontario.
+In February 1, 2018, the Company signed an option agreement with Teck Resources Ltd. ("Teck") to earn a 100% interest in the Thundercloud Gold Property located on the central Wabigoon greenstone belt in Northwestern Ontario.

 The Company also owns 70% interest in an operating gold mine; the Hatu Qi-2 in the Xinjiang Province of China.
 The remaining 30% is owned by Western Region Gold Co.
 Ltd. (formerly Jinge Gold Mining Ltd.), a 100% owned subsidiary of a State-owned company Xinjiang Non-Ferrous Metal Industry (Group) Ltd. ("XNF").